Dr. Shirley's History Pages

 AD 122-127

-Hadrian builds his wall across northern Britain.
+Hadrian built his wall across northern Britain.
 Christian inscriptions have been found on some of the stones of the wall

 AD 120-135

-Rabbi Akiva, consolidates Rabbinic Judaism, joins the Jewish Revolt, and is tortured to death by the Romans
+Rabbi Akiva, consolidated Rabbinic Judaism, joined the Jewish Revolt, was captured and tortured to death by the Romans

 AD 125